 -Finally, there’s an entire wing just for youth!
 This is geared for older children and art education and its hours are not as extensive as the rest of the museum, but if it’s open it’s certainly worth visiting since it’s one of the premier art education centers in the world.

 The Israel Museum has strange hours (sorry, there’s no other way to say it!).
-Sunday, Monday, Wednesday, Thursday and holidays the museum is open 10am to 5pm.
+Every day except Tuesday and Friday the museum is open 10am to 5pm.
 On Tuesdays it’s only open 4-9pm but kids are free.
 On Fridays and the day before major holidays the museum is open 10am-2pm.
-And Saturday hours are 10:30am to 4pm but kids are free – making this one of the best things to do in Jerusalem on Shabbat.
+Kids are also free on Saturday making this one of the best things to do in Jerusalem on Shabbat if you have a car.
 You’ll want to drive or take a bus to the museum, but be advised that buses don’t run on Shabbat.

 Are you thinking about renting a car in Israel?
 Read these 10 important tips first!